 Quod Libet has more strenuous requirements in a tagging library than most programs that deal with tags.
 Therefore we felt it was necessary to write our own.

-- We take automated testing very seriously.
-All bug fixes are commited with a test that prevents them from recurring, and new features are committed with a full test suite.
+We take automated testing very seriously.
+All bug fixes are committed with a test that prevents them from recurring, and new features are committed with a full test suite.

 Mutagen can load nearly every MP3 we have thrown at it (when it hasn’t, we make it do so).
 Scripts are included so you can run the same tests on your collection.